LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 Documenting Logtalk source code (with this tool) requires compiling source files using the `source_data(on)` compiler option.
-For a single source file, you can type, example:
+For a single source file, you can type, for example:

 	| ?- logtalk_load(source_file, [source_data(on)]).